vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 #### Individual Simulation - Payload Selection:
 Only one payload can be configured per simulation.

-> It’s important to note that even in an automated simulation, only one payload is sent out per launch.
+> **NOTE**: It’s important to note that even in an automated simulation, only one payload is sent out per launch.
 All targeted users will receive the same payload (phishing email).

 ### Schedule Selection
 #### Automated simulation - Schedule Selection: